MohitP197-zz/Laravel-Email-Verification/readme.md

 1. Clone the repository in your local directory.
 2. Open the project in command prompt, go inside the root of the project, and then run "composer install" to install the dependencies and     after that run "composer update" to update the installed latest dependencies.
-3. Copy the contents of .env.example to .env.
+3. Create a new files named .env and copy the contents from .env.example to .env.
 4. Create a database in MySql and edit the database credentials in .env.
 5. Run php artisan key:generate to generate a unique key for the application.
 6. Now, run php artisan migrate to migrate the tables to the database.